Kristin Davis: Early life and education

-Davis was born in Boulder, Colorado.
+Davis was born on February 23, 1965, in Boulder, Colorado.
 She is an only child, and her parents divorced when she was a baby.
 She was adopted by her stepfather, then-University of Colorado Boulder professor Keith Davis, after he married her mother, Dorothy, a university data analyst, in 1968.
-She has three half sisters from her father's first marriage.
+She has three stepsisters from her father's first marriage.
 Early in her childhood, she and her parents moved to Columbia, South Carolina, where her father served as provost and taught psychology at the University of South Carolina.

-Davis wanted to be an actress from the age of 9, when she was cast in the Workshop Theatre production of Snow White and the Seven Dwarfs.
+Davis wanted to be an actress from the age of nine, when she was cast in the Workshop Theatre production of Snow White and the Seven Dwarfs.
 Davis lived in South Carolina until she graduated from A.C.
 Flora High School in 1983.
 She then moved to New Jersey, where she attended Rutgers University.
 Davis graduated with a BFA degree in acting from Rutgers University's Mason Gross School of the Arts in 1987.